kontaktio/kontakt-ios-sdk/README.md

 You can find more detailed information in the [Appledocs](http://developer.kontakt.io/ios-sdk/appledocs/).

-## Installing the iOS/tvOS/macOS SDK
+## Installing the iOS SDK

-To use the Kontakt.io SDK in your project, the minimum deployment target must be iOS 8.0 or macOS 10.9 or tvOS 9.0.
+To use the Kontakt.io SDK in your project, the minimum deployment target must be iOS 9.0.

 ### CocoaPods